pdx-labs/website-pdx/docs/getting-started/04-create-an-agent.md

 Here we've created an agent object called `sentiment_classification_agent` that we can use in our application.

-To use the agent, you can import the agent from the agent folder, and use it as follows:
+To use the agent, you can import the agent from the agent folder.

+As an example, at the root of your project if you have a `main.py` and want to call the agent, use it as follows:

 ```python title="project/main.py"
 from sentiment_classification_agent import sentiment_classification_agent